2.20 Provisions:

 iii) The average payment terms of creditors (trade payables) is in the range of 60-180 days.
 In case of MSMED creditors the payment terms are within 45 days.
 Other financial liabilities viz. employee payments, dealer deposits are payable within one year.

 iv) Trade receivables are secured against letters of credit, factoring arrangements, bank guarantees and security deposits.
-At the end of the year, there is no significant concentration of credit risk for trade receivables as only five parties have more than 5%
+At the end of the year, there is no significant concentration of credit risk for trade receivables as only four parties have more than 5% of the total outstanding amount and one of them is fully secured against factoring arrangement.

 Foreign currency risk is the risk that the fair value of future cash flows of exposure will fluctuate because of changes in foreign exchange rates.
 The Company's exposure to the risk of changes in foreign exchange rates relates primarily to the Company's operating activities (when revenue or expense is denominated in a foreign currency).